Feedly vs Readwise Reader 2026: RSS Scanner vs Deep Reader Compared

 When neither is quite right

 Both Feedly and Readwise Reader still require you to do the reading yourself.
-If your real problem is not enough time to read 15 newsletters every morning, you may need a different approach entirely.
+If your real problem is not enough time to read 15 newsletters every morning — and given that surveys show over 75% of professionals regularly unsubscribe as a coping tactic — you may need a different approach entirely.
 An AI-powered digest service like Readless condenses multiple newsletters into a single summary delivered on your schedule — no scanning, no inbox management, no reading backlog.
 You can also see how Readless compares to Feedly for newsletter-specific workflows.

 Full Feature Comparison